nuriel77/iri-playbook/docs/installation.rst

 .. note::

-  If you haven’t already, just make sure your server matches the The Requirements.
+  If you haven’t already, just make sure your server matches the :ref:`requirements`.

 * IOTA Peer Manager doesn't require to be served via a webserver, but is the recommeneded method, unless you want to use SSH tunnel.